Central Virginia I

 (c.
 1600), Indiantown

-A major Manahoac Indian town on the south bank of the Rapidan River, upstream of the VA 3 bridge, noted on John Smith's map of 1608.
+A major Manahoac Indian town on the south bank of the Rapidan River, upstream of the modern VA 3 bridge, noted on John Smith's map of 1608.
 Unknown if palisaded.
 Apparently abandoned by 1670.
-A group of Saponi Indians was living here in the 1730's to 1742, hence the modern name.
+A group of Saponi Indians was living here in the 1730's to 1742, hence the modern name of the site.

 Mine Run Earthworks